ozbunae/ozbunae/README.md

 I originally fell in love with data from researching what I would find in the news.
 To me, proper data visualization is one of the most impressive way to convey very esoteric concepts.
 I also find Time Series extremely fascinating.

-- 🌱 I just recently graduated from Flatiron School Bootcamp where I built a lot of machine learning foundations.
+- 🌱 I just recently graduated from Flatiron School Bootcamp where I built the foundations for machine learning.
-I am going to be starting classes for graduate school courses this summer at Boston University.
+I am going to be starting classes for graduate school this summer at Boston University.

 - 💞️ I’m looking to collaborate on beginning projects.
 I am at the beginning of my data career and would like a team I can grow with.